-"...On September 16, 2016, I am camping with my partner in the Pilliga.
-We walk to the Salt Cave where I read about the colonists who mined the salt from here.
-Suddenly I feel the urge to climb the rocky outcrop behind the cave, and to record the insects and birds, and a flute that I can hear, played by a girl I cannot see but know is camping nearby.
-I want to remember this moment of timeless warmth and connection.
+"...On September 16, 2016, I'm camping in the Pilliga.
+I walk to the Salt Cave.
+I read a sign about colonists who mined salt from here.
+I climb the rocky outcrop behind the cave.
+Sounds of insects and birds and someone playing a flute.
+Everything is still..

 Early next morning the temperature drops.
-Dark clouds fill the sky and strong winds bring heavy rain.
-Everyone quickly packs up and leaves.
+Dark clouds fill the sky.
+Strong winds bring heavy rain.
+Everyone around quickly packs and leaves.

 In January 2020 fire sweeps through and destroys plants and animals in nearby regions.

 In March 2020 the corona virus sweeps around the world.